How can exercise prevent diabetes?

 346 million (approximately 7 % of the world's population) people worldwide are estimated to have diabetes -a number that the World Health Organization (WHO) expects will double within the next 20 years.
 The paradox of this new epidemic is that it has been estimated that 80 % of all incidents of diabetes can actually be prevented if the primary risk factors were eliminated.
 Treatment and prevention of diabetes has a significant economic global impact.

-Lykke Sylow is writing her PhD on insulin resistance at the Department of Exercise and Sport Sciences, Faculty of Science, University of Copenhagen.
+Lykke Sylow is writing her PhD on insulin resistance at the Department of Nutrition, Exercise and Sport Sciences, Faculty of Science, University of Copenhagen.
 And we asked her to explain us about her research and why exercise can prevent diabetes

 What is the role of insulin?